ganbuan/CyberNotebook/README.md

 A usefule resource for hash formats and password prefixes can be found in [Hashcat Hashes](https://hashcat.net/wiki/doku.php?id=example_hashes) page.

 MS Windows passwords are hashed using NTLM, a variant of MD4.
 They are visually identical to MD4 and MD5 hashes.
-Password hashes are stored in the <i>Security Accounts Manager (SAM)</i>.
+Password hashes are stored in the *Security Accounts Manager (SAM)*.

 ### Data Integrity Checking
 Hashing can be used to check that files have not been altered.
 Even if a single bit changes, the hash will change significantly.
 You can use them to ensure that files have not been modified or to ensure that a downloaded file is identical to the file on the web server.

-<i>Keyed-Hash Message Authentication Code (HMAC)</i> is a type of message authentication code (MAC) that uses a cryptographic hash function in combination with a secret key to verify the authenticity of data.
+*Keyed-Hash Message Authentication Code (HMAC)* is a type of message authentication code (MAC) that uses a cryptographic hash function in combination with a secret key to verify the authenticity of data.
 These can be used to ensure that the person who created the HMAC is who they say they are (i.e. authenticity) by using a secret key.
 This is done in with the following steps:
 1. A secret key is padded to the block size of the hash function.
 2. A padded key is XORed with a constant (i.e. block fo zeroes or ones).
 3. Message is hashed using the hash function with the XORed key.